AllenCellModeling/cookiecutter-pypackage/README.md

 AICS Cookiecutter template for a Python package.

 ## About
-This cookiecutter template will generate a basic Python project with some example code and tests.
-It is also preconfigured to use GitHub Actions for basic CI build, test, and release as well as documentation generation.
+`Cookiecutter` is a Python package to generate templated projects.
+This repository is a template for `cookiecutter` to generate a Python project which contains following:

+* A directory structure for your project
+* Prebuilt `setup.py` file to help you develop and install your package
+* Includes examples of good Python practices, including tests
+* Continuous integration
+  * Preconfigured to generate project documentation
+  * Preconfigured to automatically run tests every time you push to GitHub
+  * Preconfigured to help you release your package publicly (PyPI)

+We think that this template provides a good starting point for any Python project.

 ## Features
-* Local testing uses `tox` and `pytest` for local testing, simply run `tox` or `make build` from a terminal in the project home directory
+* Uses `tox` (an environment manager) and `pytest` for local testing, simply run `tox` or `make build` from a terminal in the project home directory
 * Runs tests on Windows, Mac, and Ubuntu on every branch and pull request commit using GitHub Actions
 * Releases your Python Package to PyPI when you push to `stable` using GitHub Actions
 * Automatically builds documentation using Sphinx on every push to master and deploys to GitHub Pages
 * Includes example code samples for objects, tests, and bin scripts

+## Quickstart
+To use this template use the following commands and then follow the prompts from the terminal.

+1. `pip install cookiecutter`
+2. `cookiecutter gh:AllenCellModeling/cookiecutter-pypackage`

 ## The Four Commands You Need To Know
 1. `pip install -e .[dev]`